Object-centric proto-symbolic behavioural reasoning from pixels: Discussion

 \subsection{Grounded protosymbols and preferences in the latent space}

-While the agent behaviours from this work are much less complex from by current SOTA LLMs/VLM approaches such as RT architectures~\cite{gu2023rt}, researchers in the field are still struggling on how to perform goal-conditioned behavioural reasoning~\cite{sundaresan2024rt}.
-One of the key features of OBR is that it learns grounded representations and manipulate them in the latent manifold as well as it generates the agent preferences (goals) in the object-centric latent representation.
-This tights agent intentions to its own learning during interaction and constrained by its own learnt world model, bringing benefits but also restrictions as it forces the system to do embodied reasoning: the agents goals are tight to the world and the actions that it can perform in it.
+A key feature of OBR is that it learns grounded representations and manipulates them in the latent manifold, as well as generating the agent preferences (goals) in the object-centric latent representation.
+Agents' internal goals are tied to the world and the actions that it can perform in it.
+Hence, bringing benefits but also restrictions as it forces the system to perform embodied reasoning.

+Learned protosymbolic rules depend on the potential learnable object features and how the agent can act on them---See latent space traversals in Appendix~\ref{sec:appendix:traversals}.
+For instance, the agent cannot learn to change the color of an object if all objects are in grey-scale or there is not a policy that can cause the desired effect.
+As a consequence, conditional behaviours that cannot be interpreted in the objects features space cannot be properly resolved in execution.
+On the good side, goal-conditioned behaviours are always grounded and therefore the gap between reasoning and control vanishes.